yishuinanfeng/JigsawPoster/README.md

 For this is just a sample,so the paths of the files of all the pictures,background images,svgs,destinations of save result of image are hard coding,you had better make it flexibly configured in practice.

+Tips：Don't forget to add corresponding svg file in the root of your phone,since the appliction will show a hollow as a common rectangle if it is not able to read corresponding svg file.